 What is the Solar Cycle?

 For centuries it has been known that the sun follows a regular pattern of high and low solar activity.
 This period averages 11 years in length, but can vary from 9 to 13 years long.
 Solar maximum is defined as the month with the highest sunspot number.
 Conversely, solar minimum is defined as the month with the lowest sunspot number.
 Learn how the sunspot number is counted here.
 Once solar minimum is reached, that marks the end of one solar cycle and the beginning of the next.
-As of right now, we are approaching the end of solar cycle 24, which started in December of 2008.
-The maximum occurred in April of 2014 and the next minimum is expected in 2020 or 2021, marking the start of solar cycle #25.
+As of 2024, we are nearing the maximum of solar cycle 25, which started in December of 2019.
+The previous solar cycle (24) was the weakest in 100 years.
+The strongest solar cycle (19) on record occurred in 1957.

 Visit the Kp Index Explained page to learn how it relates to seeing the aurora.